jedinym/sqc-text/main.typ

 The VTFs recommended that deposited structures undergo validation against criteria falling into three categories.
-The first category encompasses criteria for validating the resulting atomic model; that is only the three-dimensional computer representation.
+The first category encompasses criteria for validating the resulting atomic model, i.e. is only the three-dimensional computer representation.
 The second category involves analysis of the supplied experimental data.
 Lastly, the third category entails examining the fit between the supplied experimental data and the atomic model @pdb-validation[p.
 1917].